SnapCenter SnapMirror or SnapVault update fails with "Another transfer is already in progress"

 - The backup that created the Snapshot on the volume ran while a previous backup was still updating the SnapMirror or SnapVault relationship.

-With default settings, after 8 update attempts in 8 seconds, it runs a sub-job which will attempt to run the update 9 more times with a 1 minute pause in between each attempt.
-If the previous transfer has not finished by then, the backup fails out the mirror or vault udpate, and will not register the snapshot. - The destination has setup an update schedule in ONTAP that conflicts with the backup timing, causing extra updates.
+- With default settings, after 8 update attempts in 8 seconds, it runs a sub-job which will attempt to run the update 9 more times with a 1 minute pause in between each attempt.
+If the previous transfer has not finished by then, the backup fails out the mirror or vault update, and will not register the snapshot.

 Solution